Bachelor of Industrial Design (Honours)

 Guaranteed Pathway options available

-Didn't get the ATAR you needed for entry into this degree?
-At RMIT we've got your back, with a range study options to help you achieve your goals, no matter your ATAR.
-Guaranteed Pathways gives you the option to preference pathway packages in VTAC so you can secure your place in this degree and graduate with two internationally-recognised RMIT qualifications.
+Didn't get the ATAR you needed?
+Guaranteed Pathways lets you preference pathway packages so you can secure your place in your goal degree and graduate with two internationally-recognised RMIT qualifications.

 Details

-Design studios are at the core of your studies
+Design studios are at the core of your studies.

 Throughout all levels of this course you will engage in creative, industry partnered and research-led learning through design studio projects.